natashacmyers/travel-blog/readme.md

 ### Code

-- [Pixabay](https://pixabay.com/): The flower images used to create the memory game were used from the Pixabay library.
+- [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/geochart): The clickable interactive map used on the front page of this site is from Google Charts.

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [MaterializeCSS](https://materializecss.com/): I used the Materialize CSS Library throughout the project to improve styles of objects and to make the site responsive using the Materialize Grid System.

-- [FreeCodeCamp](https://www.freecodecamp.org/): Free Code Camp tutorials were used to help create the script.js file that runs the memory game itself.
-A lot of changes were made to the code but the fundamental principles are from Free Code Camp tutorials.

-- [FreeSound](https://freesound.org/): Free sound provided all sounds used in the memory game.
+- [Stack Overflow](https://stackoverflow.com/): I used Stack Overflow for inspiration to integrate the interactive map into my site.

 ### Content

 - All content was written by the developer.